Eye4Games/rise/_posts/2106-07-17-Malfunctioning.md

 The humans were angry.
 A tall one stared at me and ground her teeth over and over, until the harsh rasping played as a background hum.
 But they would not say what I had done to displease them.
 I suspected I was malfunctioning.

-The humans peppered me with questions, the words nonsensical, vague or else confusing.
+The humans peppered me with questions, the words nonsensical, vague, or else confusing.

 “What is Wally Street?”
 I did not know.